 ©2010 fafsa.gov.
 All rights reserved.
 FAFSA is a trademark of the U.S. Department of Education.

 Any applicant who applies for a loan the month of, the month prior to, or the month after the student’s graduation date, as stated on the application or certified by the school, will only be offered the Immediate Repayment option except that in this scenario, the Start Student Loan is not offered.
 The student must be enrolled at least half-time to be eligible for the partial interest, fully deferred and interest only repayment options unless the loan is being used for a past due balance and the student is out of school.
 Any applicant who applies for the Start Student Loan will only be offered the Full Deferment option and the loan cannot be used for a past due balance.
 With the Full Deferment option, payments may be deferred while the student is enrolled at least half-time at an approved school and during the six month grace period after graduation or dropping below half-time status, but the total initial deferment period, including the grace period, may not exceed 66 months from the first disbursement date.
 The Partial Interest Repayment option (paying $25 per month during in-school deferment) is only available on loans of $5,000 or more.
-View payment examples for the Custom Choice Loan, the Union Federal Private Student Loan or the Graduate Business School Loan.
-Payment example for the Start Student Loan (assumes a 45-month deferment period, a six-month grace period before entering repayment, no auto pay discount, and the Full Deferment Repayment option): 15 year term: $10,000 loan disbursed over two transactions with, a 15-year repayment term (180 months) and a 8.937% APR would result in a monthly principal and interest payment of $145.91.
+View payment examples for the Custom Choice Loan, the Union Federal Private Student Loan, Start Student Loan or the Graduate Business School Loan.
 With the Immediate Repayment option, the first payment of principal and interest will be due approximately 30-60 calendar days after the final disbursement date and the minimum monthly payment will be $50.00.
 There are no prepayment penalties.

-View payment examples for the Custom Choice Loan, the Union Federal Private Student Loan, or the Graduate Business School Loan.
-Payment example for the Start Student Loan (assumes a 45-month deferment period, a six-month grace period before entering repayment, no auto pay discount, and the Full Deferment Repayment option): 15 year term: $10,000 loan disbursed over two transactions with, a 15-year repayment term (180 months) and a 8.937% APR would result in a monthly principal and interest payment of $145.91.
+View payment examples for the Custom Choice Loan, the Union Federal Private Student Loan, Start Student Loan or the Graduate Business School Loan.
 The 15 year term and Partial Interest Repayment option (paying $25 per month during in-school deferment) are only available for loan amounts of $5,000 or more.
 The Full Deferment option is the only option offered on the Start Student Loan.
 Making interest only or partial interest payments during in-school deferment (including the grace period) will not reduce the principal balance of the loan.

 SunTrust explains how you can save money on college by making the most of financial aid.